samgold2020/Flipcard/README.md

-#Still need to do
+# Still need to do
-- Reset game option
+- Multiple game levels
-- score updates
-- media queries
+- media queries for screen sizes
-- levels

 Cards got at https://freesvg.org/